Xeletron/Isaac-Hud/README.md

 * Find you Steam install directory and go to **\SteamApps\Common\Team Fortress 2\tf**
 * Make a folder called `custom` if you dont already have one
 * Extract the IsaacHUD folder from the zip file into the custom folder.
+* **The following steps are not required but reccomended:** In advanced options check the "TargetID - Disable Floating Healthbar" mark
+* set the TargetID Alpha to 255

 # Customization

 Costumizations are included in the overrides folder.
-If you want to see more you can suggest one here: http://steamcommunity.com/groups/IsaacHud/discussions/0/523897277918200508/ **The following steps are not required but reccomended:** In advanced options check the "TargetID - Disable Floating Healthbar" mark and set the TargetID Alpha to 255
+If you want to see more you can suggest one here: http://steamcommunity.com/groups/IsaacHud/discussions/0/523897277918200508/

 # Special Thanks to these folks: